-- develops, submits to the Meeting and re-examines at least annually the Policy, and is responsible for its correct implementation, ensuring that said policy is adequately documented and accessible by Personnel; - ii. approves, in accordance with the Policy (following a proposal from the Chief Executive Officer), the remuneration and incentive systems for the Relevant Personnel of the Board of Directors, including the deferment and retention portions and periods and the cash financial instruments ratio, in accordance with the limits laid down in the Policy.
-It also approves, on the proposal of the Remuneration Committee, the entire remuneration package of the Chief Executive Officer, including any allocation of stock options or other long-term incentive instruments;
+- i. develops, submits to the Meeting and re-examines at least annually the Policy, and is responsible for its correct implementation, ensuring that said policy is adequately documented and accessible by Personnel; - ii. approves, in accordance with the Policy (following a proposal from the Chief Executive Officer), the remuneration and incentive systems for the Relevant Personnel of the BoD, including the deferment and retention periods and portions and the cash financial instruments ratio, in accordance with the limits laid down in the Policy.
+It also approves, on the proposal of the Remuneration Committee, the entire remuneration package of the Chief Executive Officer, including any allocation of stock options or other long-term incentive instruments; - iii. approves the Remuneration Policy for the Relevant Personnel, for Complaints Handling Personnel and for the Personnel in Charge of Assessing Creditworthiness ("Relevant Personnel");

-- iii. approves the Remuneration Policy for the Relevant Personnel, for Complaints Handling Personnel and for the Personnel in charge of assessing creditworthiness ("Relevant Personnel"); - iv. verifies that the remuneration paid to the Chairman, the Chief Executive Officer, the non-executive directors and the members of the control bodies complies with the indications given by the Remuneration Committee; - v. is responsible for the administration of stock option plans by, inter alia: - a) determining the maximum number of stock options to be allocated overall to the beneficiaries, in respect of each tranche; - b) identifying the beneficiaries of each tranche with regard to the Relevant Personnel of the BoD; - c) reallocating options granted to the Relevant Personnel of the BoD, which have become available to the Bank in accordance with the regulations of the stock option plans. - vi. ensures that remuneration and incentive systems are consistent with the Bank's overall choices in terms of risk-taking, strategies, long-term targets, governance structure and internal controls; - vii. periodically reviews, with the support of the Remuneration Committee, the gender neutrality of remuneration policies and monitors the gender pay gap and its evolution over time; - viii. approves the outcomes of the Risk Taker identification process, including the outcomes of the Risk Taker exclusion process, if any, and periodically reviews the relevant criteria;

-ix. approves, under exceptional circumstances1 and as provided for by article 123-ter, paragraph 3-bis of the Consolidated Law on Finance as updated in 2019 and by the update to the Issuers' Regulation of December 2020, any deviation from the Policy, subject to the opinion of the Remuneration Committee and consistent with the procedure contained in the Regulation for the management of transactions with parties in conflict of interest.
+- verifies that the remuneration paid to the Chairman, the Chief Executive Officer, the iv. non-executive directors and the members of the control bodies complies with the indications given by the Remuneration Committee; - ٧. is responsible for the administration of stock option plans by, inter alia: - a) determining the maximum number of stock options to be allocated overall to the beneficiaries, in respect of each tranche; - b) identifying the beneficiaries of each tranche with regard to the Relevant Personnel of the BoD; - c) reallocating options granted to the Relevant Personnel of the BoD, which have become available to the Bank in accordance with the regulations of the stock option plans. - ensures that remuneration and incentive systems are consistent with the Bank's overall vi. choices in terms of risk-taking, strategies, long-term targets, governance structure and internal controls; - vii. periodically reviews, with the support of the Remuneration Committee, the gender neutrality of remuneration policies and monitors the gender pay $q\alpha p$ and its evolution over time; - viii. approves the outcomes of the Risk Taker identification process, including the outcomes of the Risk Taker exclusion process, if any, and periodically reviews the relevant criteria; - approves, under exceptional circumstances1 and as provided for by article 123-ter, ix. paragraph 3-bis of the TUF as updated in 2019 and by the update to the Issuers' Regulation of December 2020, any deviation from the Policy, subject to the opinion of the Remuneration Committee and consistent with the procedure contained in the Regulation for the management of transactions with parties in conflict of interest.

-In this regard, it is noted that, within the Policy - while ensuring compliance with the cap on the Variable to Fixed Remuneration ratio approved by the Meeting - deviations are possible with regard to the Variable Remuneration components, in particular the objectives and/or adjustments mix underlying the individual variable component, or the target and maximum levels or the vesting and payment conditions.
+In this regard, it is noted that, within the Policy - while ensuring compliance with the cap on the Variable to Fixed Remuneration ratio approved by the Meeting - deviations are possible with regard to the Variable Remuneration components, in particular the objectives and/or operating on the market.